maniartech/x/calc/docs/Exp.md

 # calc.Exp

-Exp function returns the result of the value rised to the power of a number.
+Exp function returns the result of a constant e raised to the power of a number.
+The value of constant e is approximately equal to 2.71828182845904, the base of the natural logarithm.

 ## Syntax